Warthunder-Open-Source-Foundation/wt_ext_cli/usage_manual.md

 Usage: wt_ext_cli [OPTIONS] <COMMAND>

 Commands:
-  unpack_vromf, --unpack_vromf
+  unpack_raw_blk, --unpack_raw_blk
+          Unpacks a folder of raw/binary blk files into their unpacked format unpack_vromf, --unpack_vromf
           Unpacks vromf into raw or human readable formats, such as Json or Blk unpack_dxp_and_grp, --unpack_dxp